Alternative Personnel Practices

 Key features include: a pay banding system that employs five career paths or occupational groupings; a rank-in-person system that allows employees moving from one position to another in the same pay band to retain their rank or pay; a performance-based compensation system that allows employees who exceed performance expectations to get incentive pay increases substantially exceeding governmentwide pay increases, while those who fully meet expectations get at least the governmentwide increases; performance evaluation procedures that call for employees to get an annual performance plan, containing specific details about what is expected during the performance year; and RIF retention procedures that base employee rankings within each competitive level primarily on performance, and allows for retention of outstanding performers at all levels, with secondary factors consisting of such elements as tenure, veterans’ preference, and length of service.

-National Institute of Standards and Technology—This authority involves about 2,700 employees, including scientists, engineers, technicians, clerks, and administrative staff at Gaithersburg, Md., and Boulder, Colo.
+National Institute of Standards and Technology—This authority primarily involves scientists, engineers, technicians, clerks, and administrative staff at Gaithersburg, Md., and Boulder, Colo.

 Key features include: pay banding; pay for performance for all white-collar employees; supervisory pay differentials; recruitment and retention bonuses; expanded hiring authority and flexibility in setting starting salaries; expanded hiring authorities for professional and support occupations; agency-based hiring for the administrative and technical occupations; and flexible probationary periods.